 Newburg is a tiny town located in the state of West Virginia.
 With a population of 258 people and just one neighborhood, Newburg is the 239th largest community in West Virginia.
-Much of the housing stock in Newburg was built prior to World War II, making it one of the older and more historic towns in the country.
+Newburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Newburg is generally considered to be a blue-collar town.
-54.74% of the Newburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Newburg, you'll notice that it is more blue-collar than most other communities in America.
+54.74% of Newburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Newburg is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Newburg who work in law enforcement and fire fighting (15.79%), office and administrative support (8.42%), and healthcare suport services (8.42%).

 The per capita income in Newburg in 2022 was $29,311, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,244 for a family of four.
 However, Newburg contains both very wealthy and poor people as well.